 What comes to your mind when you think about the term ‘buyer behavior’?
 A random teenage group competing on who has the latest sneakers on the market?
-Or maybe a thoughtful person carefully researching every detail of the product that he/she is about to buy?
+Or maybe a thoughtful person carefully researching every detail of the product that they are about to buy?
 Well, let me tell you something.
 It’s both these options, and even more.

-In today’s article, we’ll talk about the factors that influence buying decisions and buyer behavior, how consumers make decisions, the science behind persuasion, and its marketing aspect.
-So, you’d better buckle up, cause we are about to give you some cool insights.
+Today’s article will discuss the factors that influence buying decisions and buyer behavior, how consumers make decisions, the science behind persuasion, and its marketing aspect.
+So, you’d better buckle up cause we are about to give you some cool insights.

 Let’s start with the basics.

 What is Buyer Behavior?

 Buyer behavior involves a series of steps and actions people take when purchasing products or services of any kind.
-It is synonymous with the term “consumer purchasing behavior,” which often refers to individual customers rather than businesses.
+It is synonymous with “consumer purchasing behavior,” which often refers to individual customers rather than businesses.
 Buyer behavior is what happens in our brains and what factors contribute to decision-making.
 It is a driving force behind any marketing strategy.
 Crazy, isn’t it?
 Don’t freak out just yet; there’s more to it.

 Buyer behavior is concerned with the emotional, mental, and behavioral responses of customers.
 As a result, it borrows ideas from several disciplines, including psychology, biology, science, and economics hence why emotion plays an important role in buying and consuming.

 And without further ado, let’s debunk the myth of the rational consumer for you to see how emotionally entangled consumers can be and to prove that there is a huge gap between rational and emotional shopping.

 Mythbusting: Consumers are Rational

 When making purchasing decisions, consumers believe they are acting rationally to maximize their self-interest.
 Marketers also think that consumer purchasing decisions are grounded on a reasonable assessment of the qualities and attributes of the goods they offer, but that’s not always the case.
 When we use psychological research methodologies to investigate shopping behavior, the myth of the rational consumer becomes obvious.

 Let’s take a look at the elephant-rider metaphor, which fits perfectly with our rational and emotional sides.